jgreenbaum92/Final-Project/README.md

 Kyle - Pull that data to to immplement the statistical difference between COVID cases based on the ecomnomic tragedy.
+Using Google Presentation as evidence.